-Finally, we dig deeper to discover what drives dispersion in estimates.
-A particularly useful tool for such analysis is a multiverse analysis (Liu et al., 2021).
+(2021)).
 For key forks on the analysis path, the multiverse reveals how sensitive the distribution of estimates is to decisions at each particular fork.

 It turns out that many of the key forks in #fincap add substantial noise.
-For RT-H1 on market efficiency, for example, it matters which frequencies teams choose for their variance ratio calculations.
+For RT-H1 on market efficiency, for example, which frequencies teams choose for their variance ratio calculations matters.
 Some teams compare seconds to minutes, others days to months.
 A comparison of higher frequencies tends to find a decline in market efficiency, whereas for lower frequencies some find an increase in market efficiency.

 The multiverse further reveals that Jensen's inequality can cause large dispersion.
-If a researcher is interested in assessing an N-period (long-term) trend in X_t , and estimates it based on one-period observations, then this could add substantial noise (Blume, 1974).
+If a researcher is interested in assessing an N-period (long-term) trend in X_t , and estimates it based on one-period observations, this could add substantial noise (Blume (1974)).
 Consider, for example, the expectation of a product of two independent and identically distributed relatives, where a relative is defined as X_t/X{t-1} .
 Jensen's inequality implies that the expectation of this product is larger than the product of the expected relatives.
-The multiverse shows that the noise this adds can become particularly large for teams who sample at a daily frequency to estimate an annual trend, and use relatives instead of, for example, log-differences or a trend-stationary approach.
+The multiverse shows that the noise that this adds can be particularly large for teams that sample at a daily frequency to estimate an annual trend and use relatives instead of, for example, log-differences or a trend-stationary approach.

-Contribution to the literature.
+Contribution to the Literature.
 The issue of variability in the research process is not new.
-Learner (1983), for example, was troubled by the "fumes which leak from our computing centers."
-He called for studying "fragility in a much more systematic way."
+Leamer (1983), for example, was troubled by the "fumes which leak from our computing centers," and called for studying "fragility in a much more systematic way."

-studies echo his find Replication concern they typically much weaker effects and less statistical strength (Ioannidis, 2005.Open Science Collaboration, 2015, Camerer et al., 2016, 2018).
-This is potentially the result of p-hacking: the process by which researchers try analysis paths until non-significant results turn significant.
-We caution, however, that poor replication could also be demand-driven instead of supply-driven.
+Replication studies echo his concern as they typically find much weaker effects and less statistical strength (Ioannidis, 2005, Open Science Collaboration, 2015, Camerer et al., 2016, 2018).
+This is potentially the result of p-hacking, whereby researchers try analysis paths until insignificant results turn significant.
+We caution, however, that poor replication could also be demand-instead of supply driven.
 This is the case when journals prefer to publish papers with low p-values.
-Munafò et al. (2017) survey the various threats to credible empirical science and propose several fixes.
+Munafò et al. (2017) survey the various threats to credible empirical science and propose several solutions.

-The literature on replicability in finance is young, but growing rapidly.
-Examples are: McLean and Pontiff (2016), Hou et al. (2018), Linnainmaa and Roberts (2018), Chordia et al. (2020), Harvey and Liu (2020), Ben-David et al. (2021), Black et al. (2021), Chen (2021), Mitton (2021), Jensen et al. (2022), and Pérignon et al. (2023).
-None of these replication studies focus on explaining the dispersion of estimates in a cross-section of researchers, or study the impact of peer feedback.
-We are the first to run an experiment, where this can be done in a clean way.
+The literature on replicability in finance is young but growing rapidly.
+Examples include McLean and Pontiff (2016), Hou, Xue, and Zhang (2018), Linnainmaa and Roberts (2018), Chordia, Goyal, and Saretto (2020), Harvey and Liu (2020), Ben-David, Franzoni, and Moussawi (2021), Black et al. (2021), Chen (2021), Mitton (2022), Jensen, Kelly, and Pedersen (2023), and Pérignon et al. (2023).
+None of these replication studies focuses on explaining the dispersion of estimates in a cross-section of researchers, or on the impact of peer feedback.
+We are the first to run an experiment in which this can be done in a clean way.
 Our objective is to study dispersion in estimates, short of a potential bias due to p-hacking.
-By design, there is no need to p-hack for #fincap researchers, because anyone who completes all stages of the project had been guaranteed co-authorship.
-Similarly, peer evaluators are guaranteed co-authorship to ensure thoughtful feedback.
+By design, there is no need to p-hack for #fincap researchers, because anyone who completed all stages of the project had been guaranteed coauthorship.
+Similarly, PEs were guaranteed coauthorship to ensure thoughtful feedback.

-9The p-value is the probability of observing an effect that is at least as large as the estimated effect, under the null hypothesis that there is no effect.
+$^{^9}$ The p-value is the probability of observing an effect that is at least as large as the estimated effect, under the null hypothesis that there is no effect.

-10Following up on our work, Soebhag et al. (2023) and Walter et al. (2023) study non-standard errors in asset pricing as a result of portfolio-sort decisions.
+10 Following up on our work, Soebhag, van Vliet, and Verwijmeren (2023) and Walter, Weber, and Weiss (2023) study NSEs in asset pricing as a result of portfolio sort decisions.